-Fire Investigators with little to no experience tend to make between $23010 and $32080 while the more experienced ones make over $63230 per year.
+Fire Investigators with little to no experience tend to make between $36400 and $46440 while the more experienced ones can earn over $77480 per year.

 Top 5 paying states

-1 of the easiest ways to increase your salary as A Fire Investigator is to move to a higher paying state like WA.
-Right now, the highest paying states for Fire Investigators are WA, CA, OR, NV and MA.
+One of the easiest ways to increase your salary as a Fire Investigator is to move to a higher paying state like CA. Right now, the highest paying states for Fire Investigators are CA, OR, WA, DC and CO.

-3 other factors that can increase your salary as A Fire Investigator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Fire Investigator is the degree you hold, the industry you work in and lastly the company you work for.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Fire Investigators job description, Fire Investigators salary, Fire Investigators information, what is the job of a Fire Investigator like, pros and cons about Fire Investigators, colleges and universities for Fire Investigators, is Fire Investigators the right career for me, Medium careers to get into, careers in Criminal Justice and Law Enforcement
+Fire Investigators job description, Fire Investigators salary, Fire Investigators information, what is the job of a Fire Investigator like, pros and cons about Fire Investigators, colleges and universities for Fire Investigators, is Fire Investigators the right career for me, careers in Criminal Justice and Law Enforcement

 Arson and Bomb Investigator, Arson Investigator, Bomb Squad Commander, Bomb Technician, Captain, Chief Arson Division, Detective, Fire and Explosion Investigator, Fire Captain, Fire Chief